fuseio/fuse-docs/docs/understanding-fuse/fuse-v2-next-chapter/2023-technical-roadmap.md

 ### Q1

-* Release the new [Fuse mobile SDK](https://docs.fuse.io/v2/developers/fuse-sdk/flutter-sdk), providing tools to build mobile cross-platform Web3 apps and wallets – **Live.**
+* Release the new [Fuse mobile SDK](../../developers/fuse-sdk/flutter-sdk/README.md), providing tools to build mobile cross-platform Web3 apps and wallets – **Live.**
 * Launch API Service: The Fuse API Service is a vital part of the services provided to Operators and powers the Fuse SDK.
-Its components will serve as the foundation for [Power Validators’ ](https://docs.fuse.io/v2/understanding-fuse/fuse-v2-next-chapter/power-validators)services. – **Live**
+Its components will serve as the foundation for [Power Validators](../fuse-v2-next-chapter/power-validators) services. – **Live**
 * The [WooCommerce Payment plugin](https://wordpress.org/plugins/charge-web3/) is available for WordPress stores. – **Live**
 * Fuse Improvement Proposal (FIP) for Power Validators.